MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ### Welcome email

-To notify employees that their dashboard and Outlook add-in have been enabled, MyAnalytics delivers a [Welcome email](https://docs.microsoft.com/workplace-analytics/myanalytics/setup/mya-welcome-email) within a few days of license assignment.
+To notify employees that their dashboard and Outlook add-in have been enabled, MyAnalytics delivers a [welcome email](https://docs.microsoft.com/workplace-analytics/myanalytics/setup/mya-welcome-email) within a few days of license assignment.
 The email introduces people to the application and has a reminder that MyAnalytics is private and personal.

 ### Weekly digest email

 The week after the welcome email is delivered, users begin to receive the [weekly digest email](https://docs.microsoft.com/workplace-analytics/myanalytics/use/email-digest-2).

 ## GDPR Compliance